RicNord/configparser-override/README.md

 [![Build
 Status](https://github.com/RicNord/configparser-override/actions/workflows/ci.yaml/badge.svg)](https://github.com/RicNord/configparser-override/actions)

-`ConfigParserOverride` enhances the [stdlib ConfigParser](https://docs.python.org/3/library/configparser.html) by allowing you to override options from a configuration file or add new options using environment variables and directly assigned key-value arguments.
+`ConfigParserOverride` enhances the [StdLib ConfigParser](https://docs.python.org/3/library/configparser.html) by allowing you to override options from a configuration file or add new options using;
+environment variables and directly assigned key-value arguments.

 > **NOTE:** This package only depends on the Python Standard Library!